511 keV galactic line from first-order phase transitions and primordial black holes: First-order phase transition

 where denote

 To make a FB stable in the false vacuum, it further requires the conditions~\cite{Kawana:2021tde}

-where the second one is automatically satisfied by the surface tension.
-However, in our region of interest, non-zero $M_i$ is always necessary to full fill the first condition with perturbative Yukawa coupling $|g_\chi|\leq \sqrt{4 \pi}$.
+where the first inequality holds dark fermions inside FB, whereas the second condition is automatically satisfied by the surface tension to prevent FB fission into smaller pieces.
+In our region of interest, non-zero $M_i$ is always necessary to fulfil the first condition with perturbative Yukawa coupling $|g_\chi|\leq \sqrt{4 \pi}$.

 If we neglect the Yukawa energy, $X$ reduces into